Andy-PMP/scrapeKeyTerms/README.md

 Extracts key terms from Quantic course pages

+**Why**
+One cannot simply copy and paste the key terms from the Quantic course pages.
+I was inspecting element to copy them individually, and decided I didn't want to do that for 13 months.

 **What**
 This script pulls key terms and definitions from the Quantic course pages so you don't have to.